-Tuberous sclerosis complex (TSC) is a neurocutaneous syndrome and a rare genetic disorder that affects 1 in 10,000 people across the globe.
+Tuberous sclerosis complex is a rare genetic disorder, a neurocutaneous syndrome that affects 1 in 10,000 people across the globe.
 Neurocutaneous syndromes cause tumors to develop, as well as seizures, brain development problems, and intellectual disabilities.
 TSC causes noncancerous tumors or lesions, also known as hamartomatous lesions and tubers, on or in almost every organ system and part of the body.

-An estimated 1 million to 2 million people are living with TSC worldwide.
-The effects of TSC on different parts of the body vary greatly from person to person in severity and symptoms.
+An estimated 1 million people are living with TSC worldwide.
+The effects of TSC on different parts of the body vary greatly from person to person in severity and in symptoms.
 TSC usually presents in early infancy.
 Seizures known as infantile spasms usually present during the first year and can develop into other types of seizures over time.

 Tuberous sclerosis is a lifelong, chronic condition that currently has no cure.
-TSC is both manageable and treatable.
-With early diagnosis and intervention, specialized health care, and frequent monitoring, people with TSC often live high-quality, productive lives and have a normal life expectancy.
+However, TSC is manageable.
+With early diagnosis and intervention, specialized health care, and frequent monitoring, people with TSC often live high quality, productive lives and have a normal life expectancy.

-In about two-thirds of cases, neither parent had the gene mutations or TSC.
+For about two-thirds of people with TSC, neither of their parents had TSC or the TSC gene mutations.
 This is called spontaneous or sporadic mutation.
 In approximately 30 percent of cases, the TSC mutation is inherited from a parent.
-TSC is an autosomal dominant disease, meaning only one parent needs to carry the gene mutation or have TSC to pass it on to their offspring.
-Someone with TSC (or one of the gene mutations) has a 50 percent chance of having a child born with TSC.
+TSC is an autosomal dominant disease, meaning only one parent needs to carry the gene mutation or have TSC to pass it on.
+Someone with TSC (or one of the gene mutations) has a 50 percent chance of having a child born with TSC for each pregnancy.

 In very rare cases, the TSC mutation can be passed on to a child even though neither parent has tuberous sclerosis through a process known as germline or gonadal mosaicism.
 In instances where neither parent has TSC, the chances of having two children who both have TSC is about 1 percent to 2 percent.